 The small town of Tobins and Storrie along HWY 70 is the next best access point.
 There are several turnouts on the southbound lane of HWY 70 where you can park and access the river.

-This stretch contains the fast, deep, boulder-infested, pocket water that makes the NFFR fun to fish.
-This is my favorite part of the river.
+This stretch contains the fast, deep, boulder-infested, pocket water the NFFR is known for.
+Be cautious and careful when fishing this stretch of the river.

 The stretch of the NFFR that flows along the small town of Pulga is the last access point to the North Fork.